 - We continue to engage in improving practices that are inclusive and welcoming of all victims.
-Staff attend ongoing trainings to learn and to help us continue to improve our response to those who identify as LGBTQ+.
+Staff attend ongoing trainings to learn and to help us continue to improve our response to those are LGBTQIA+.

-Arlington County, in partnership with the Human Rights Commission’s Equality Task Force, recently launched a webpage with local, state, and national resources for those who identify as LGBTQ+.
+Arlington County, in partnership with the Human Rights Commission’s Equality Task Force, launched a webpage with local, state, and national resources for those who are LGBTQ+.
 Visit the page for further information.

-“Arlington has long been a community that strives to embrace and equitably serve our diverse population that includes people from all walks of life – including those who identify as LGBTQ.
-We prohibit discrimination based on race, color, gender status, sexual orientation, ethnicity, religious observance, physical or mental ability and any other characteristic subject to marginalization.
-Our vision, which asserts that each of us is important, means that ours is a community where diversity is not simply tolerated, but appreciated and respected.
+“Arlington has long been a community that strives to embrace and equitably serve our diverse population that includes people from all walks of life – including those who identify as LGBTQ.”

 AGLA is a vibrant, grassroots membership organization that strives to improve the quality of life and meet the needs of the lesbian, gay, bisexual, transgender, queer or questioning (LGBTQ) community and allies.
 AGLA respects diversity and builds relationships with civic groups and community leaders.
 Learn more.